 A cyber threat to a computer system can occur two ways: When the system has been accessed by someone without the user's permission or when the system has been infected with malware, which in turn could compromise the data on the computer.
 IS&T will analyze your system using forensics tools to determine if data was disclosed and if any parties need to be notified of a possible identity theft.

-- Forensics - tools are used to determine the method of the attack and the attack's target within the file system
+- Forensics: Tools are used to determine the method of the attack and the attack's target within the file system

-- Notification - IS&T works with the Office of General Counsel if a notification to affected parties is determined to be necessary
+- Notification: IS&T works with the Office of General Counsel if a notification to affected parties is determined to be necessary

 Learn more about Information Protection at MIT.